zelark/vnfm/README.md

-# vnfm
 Training exercises for vnfm team.

 Do the exersices in your own branch.

-Open issue and use mentions to request a review.
+When you're done, open an issue in your branch and use mentions (@username) to request a review.